-These were certainly good reports that I was glad to hear.
-Frankly, it was like a cool drink of water after the many months of pressing in through prayer and intercession, while things only appeared to worsen.
-This was indeed good new!
-I was beginning to see movement.
-I could see the momentum beginning.
-Yet, I knew, it was not time to lay down our sword, but time to build on this momentum.
+I am sure we have all heard some good reports lately.
+They are like a cool drink of water after the many months of pressing in through prayer and intercession, while things only appeared to worsen.
+Lately, I can see a little momentum, even while the battle rages on.
+In those times, I am making certain to give God praise for every little thing I experience.
+Yet, I know, it is not time to lay down our sword, but time to build on this momentum.

 John C. Maxwell once said, “While a good leader sustains momentum, a great leader increases it.”

-I believe in this time we must all take the position of a great leader and increase the momentum.
-Increase the force and the speed at which we take back our nation.
+I believe we must all take the position of a great leader and increase the momentum.
+Increase the force and the speed at which we press into the promises of God.
 We must keep praying.
 Do not lay down your sword.
 Do not engage in passive prayer, but in fervent prayer.
 In consistent prayer.

 I am reminded of the woman and the unjust judge.

 Then He spoke a parable to them, that men always ought to pray and not lose heart, saying: “There was in a certain city a judge who did not fear God nor regard man.
 Now there was a widow in that city; and she came to him, saying, ‘Get justice for me from my adversary.’
 And he would not for a while; but afterward he said within himself, ‘Though I do not fear God nor regard man, yet because this widow troubles me I will avenge her, lest by her continual coming she weary me.’”
 Then the Lord said, “Hear what the unjust judge said.
 And shall God not avenge His own elect who cry out day and night to Him, though He bears long with them?
 I tell you that He will avenge them speedily (Lk 18:1-8.)

 How much more will God do for His own people who cry out to Him day and night?
 Jesus answered that question by declaring “I tell you how much….
 He will avenge them speedily.”